 My doctoral research focused on the interplay between royal power and official religious cult in Assyria from c.
-1000-600 BCE and I received my Ph.D. in Assyriology from Yale in May 2017.
+1000-600 BCE and I received my Ph.D. in Assyriology with distinction from Yale in May 2017.

 I was also a lecturer in the Department of Religious Studies at Fairfield University, teaching several classes during Fall 2015-Fall 2016.